caleb531/automata/docs/fa/class-dfa.md

 Given two DFAs which accept the languages A and B respectively, creates a DFA which accepts the union of A and B. Minifies by default.
 Unreachable states are always removed.
+If either input DFA is partial, the result is partial.

 ```python
 minimal_union_dfa = dfa | other_dfa